Introduction

 - a limiting process, defined as the limit of sum of rectangles under f(x)

-- sum of products, adding peice of multiplication followed by addition: an infinite sum of extremely narrow rectangles, each rectangle having a height f(x) and a width dx; the differential of x, graphical area enclosed by the function and the interval boundaries
+- sum of products: an infinite sum of narrow rectangles, having a height f(x) and a width dx

-Given a function f(x), the anti-derivative of f(x) is defined as a new function F(x) given by
+Given a function f(x), the anti-derivative of f(x) is defined by F(x) s. t.

 F'(x)=f(x)